+Golden-crowned Sparrow's global breeding population is estimated to be 4 million by Partners in Flight, with 100 percent spending some part of the year in the U.S., 14 percent breeding in Canada, and 6 percent wintering in Mexico.
+This U.S.-Canada Stewardship species rates a 10 out of 20 on the Continental Concern Score and is not on the 2012 Watch List.
 The Golden-crowned Sparrow has been so little studied that no one knows how it is responding to human influences.
 Records from the Christmas Bird Count suggest that the wintering population has risen since the 1960s.
 The sparrow’s remote breeding sites will probably safeguard it from direct human impacts for the near future, although it’s not known how climate change is altering its subarctic habitat.
 On its wintering grounds the sparrow seems to be most abundant on federally owned land, protecting it somewhat from effects of habitat disturbance.
 In the early twentieth century, orchard owners made some efforts to control the numbers of Golden-crowned Sparrows, but the species is no longer considered an agricultural pest.

 Medium-distance migrant.
 The entire population migrates in flocks from its northern breeding grounds, down the West Coast to the wintering grounds, and back up the same route in the spring.